legatoproject/LeTP/doc/introduction.rst

 - Configure and manage the target and test equipments
 - Build legato apps
-- Load appS onto the target
+- Load app onto the target
 - Send commands to the target
 - Read test results from CLI or AT port
 - Verify test results